-Every year Goldman Sachs receive tens of thousands job applications in the US and UK alone.
+Every year Goldman Sachs receive tens of thousands job applications in the US alone.
 Unfortunately for applicants, there are only a few job openings at Goldman Sachs and so the competition is extremely tough.
 In order to streamline the recruitment process, Goldman Sachs use online aptitude tests, often rejecting more than 60% of candidates as a result of candidate responses to them.

 This part of the recruitment process is your first chance to set a good impression and stand out from your competition.
 The online form will ask you to provide details of your education and any academic results, as well as your work experience.
 You may be asked some motivational questions, depending on the business area you apply to (see below for some examples).
 As part of your application you will also be required to attach a cover letter.